SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 07 July, 2024
+### 📅 Monday, 08 July, 2024
 ------
 ### Events
 ------
-- **Independence Day Celebrations (Observed)**: Although Independence Day is officially on July 4, when the holiday falls close to a weekend, some celebrations might be extended or observed on July 7, especially if it falls on a Friday or a Monday.
-This can include parades, fireworks, and public gatherings.

-- **Major League Baseball (MLB) Games**: The MLB season is in full swing in July, and you can expect multiple baseball games across the country on July
+- As of my knowledge cutoff date in 2023, there is no specific recurring annual event that is guaranteed to take place on July 8th across the United States.
+However, various local events, celebrations, and activities may occur on this date depending on the year and location, such as:
+  - Local festivals
+  - Concerts and live music performances
+  - Sporting events, such as baseball games, due to the MLB season usually being in full swing
+  - Community gatherings like
 ### Positive Qoute
 ------
-"Chase your dreams with unwavering faith 🚀 and watch the universe conspire to help you shine ⭐️💫.
-Embrace your journey with a grateful heart ❤️ and positivity will light your path 🌟✨."
+"🌟 Believe in the magic of new beginnings and trust the journey of your life. 🚀 Embrace every challenge with a smile 😊 and let positivity be your compass. 🧭✨"